-The call flow in an existing IVR system can be extended to handle this type of self-service, integrating with Hitachi ID Password Manager via its API to effect password or PIN resets.
+The call flow in an existing IVR system can be extended to handle this type of self-service, integrating with Hitachi ID Password Manager via its API to access user profiles and initiate self-service operations.
 Alternately, relevant calls can be rerouted to Hitachi ID Telephone Password Manager, which can handle the entire call flow itself.
-Telephone Password Manager is bundled with Password Manager (no cost).
+Telephone Password Manager is an included, self-contained IVR system designed for use with Password Manager.

 IVR design questions

 When deploying a self-service system with a telephony user interface, some key design questions must be answered:

 - How will users identify themselves?

 - Will users have the option to clear intruder lockouts separately from resetting passwords?

 - Will users have the option to choose on which systems to reset passwords or will password synchronization be implicit?

 - Will users have the ability to choose their own new password, or will one be randomly generated?